-Clear reporting lines need to be established and a comprehensive reporting system implemented.
+Clear reporting lines must be established, and a comprehensive reporting system implemented.
 As a rule, the steering committee should formalise in writing who reports what to whom at what point and in what format.
-Periodic reporting is advantageous (eg, in case of ad hoc publicity obligations of the investigated entity).
-The reporting concept should also determine when and how matters must be escalated internally and a plan for any external communication (media concept), including the respective competences, should be set-up.
+Periodic reporting is advantageous (eg, in the case of ad hoc publicity obligations of the investigated entity).

+The reporting concept should also determine when and how matters must be escalated internally, and a plan for any external communication (media aspect), including the respective competences, should be set-up.
 Communication is a necessary part of the immediate measures to be taken after the initiation of an internal investigation as external communication can have a significant influence on public opinion about the company.
-Proper dealing with the media may help maintain or reestablish public (and particularly investor) confidence in the company.
+Proper dealing with the media may help maintain or re-establish public (and particularly investor) confidence in the company.